 Program overview

-The Police Foundations Diploma program is structured to provide a robust educational foundation over a period of two years.
-The program is delivered in a hybrid format, combining both in-person and online learning experiences.
+The Police Foundations diploma program is structured to be completed in a two-year timeframe.
+This program is delivered in a hybrid format, allowing for a blend of in-person and online learning experiences.
 Key features of the program structure include:

 Featured Experiences

-• Opportunities for community engagement and understanding of social equity in policing.
+• Opportunities for community engagement and conflict resolution

 Career Options

-• Corrections Officer: Overseeing individuals in correctional facilities and ensuring their rehabilitation and safety.
+• Corrections Officer: Oversee individuals in correctional facilities, ensuring safety and security while facilitating rehabilitation programs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.